 - Stir in the flour, salt, baking soda and cinnamon

-- Add the walnuts, cranberries and white chocolate chips, and mix until combined
+- Add the walnuts, cranberries and white chocolate chips, and mix with spatula or mixer on low speed until combined

-- Drop by rounded tablespoons onto a non-greased cookie sheets
+- Drop by rounded tablespoons onto un-greased cookie sheets

 - Bake for 10 - 12 minutes or lightly brown